samuelhnrq/sapfy/README.md

     the next point.
 - **Ignores advertisements automatically** - Even in spotify free we wont record advertisement to clutter your library.
 We will even try to skip them, since spotify is allowing some ads to be skipped.
+And you can choose to do only this too, freedom also in choice.
-- **JACK audio server** - the sky is the limit here, sapfy got the left and right ends connected, to whatever source of audio, you do you, have fun.
+- **JACK audio server** - The sky is the limit here, sapfy got the left and right ends connected, to whatever source of audio, you do you, have fun.
 Personally I left spotify permanently playing in the background, whether I want to listen to music or not I just (un)plug spotify's outputs to the actual physical output.
-- **Supports pauses** - You can pause and resume whenever, the final song will be intact, no silence, as if it were never paused
+- **Supports pauses** - You can pause and resume whenever, the final song will be intact, no silence, as if it were never paused.
-- **We can detect corrupted/wrongly recorded/incomplete tracks** - And even
-    delete them if you want.
+- **We can detect incomplete tracks** - And even delete them if you want.

 ## Installation
-So far, it's a extremely simple proof of concept and assumes a lot of things about your sound setup, I intend to make it more seamless to more setups, but here is how to get it working:
+The song recording part it's a extremely simple proof of concept and assumes a lot of things about your sound setup, I intend to make it more seamless to more setups, but here is what you need to get it working:

-- Python 3.6
 - A running jack audio server.
 Mainly for the 'connecting' ability that allows us to isolate spotify's output.
 There is no *real* need for all that real-time kernels, limits, etc.
 - An exclusive/dedicated jack sink named spotify, on my system I created a pulse-jack sink to represent spotify since on linux spotify outputs to pulseaudio e.g.: